circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 Select a macOS project you would like to build on the Add Projects page of the CircleCI application. **Note:** Changing build environment is no longer needed in 2.0.
 If your project is not listed as macOS, choose Linux project and then select macOS in the Operating System section.

-## Basic setup
+## Basic Setup

-After enabling macOS builds for your project, share the scheme that is going to be built on CircleCI so that we run the correct build actions.
-Here is how to share an existing scheme in Xcode:
+After enabling macOS builds for your project, share the scheme that is going to be built on CircleCI so that CircleCI runs the correct build actions.
+Complete the following steps to share an existing scheme in Xcode:

 1. Choose Product > Scheme > Manage Schemes.
 2. Select the Shared option for the scheme to share, and click Close.